Office of Chronic Disease Prevention and Health Promotion

 - Diabetes Prevention & Control - collaborates with partners to design, implement, and evaluate a broad range of public health strategies to reduce the burden of diabetes and improve the quality of life for all persons affected by diabetes in South Dakota.

-- GetScreenedSD - (Colorectal Cancer Screening) – coordinates statewide activities to promote early detection of colorectal cancer; pays for screening tests for underinsured men and women who meet age and income guidelines.
+- GetScreenedSD - (Colorectal Cancer Screening) – coordinates statewide activities to promote early detection of colorectal cancer.

 - Healthy South Dakota - a statewide effort to promote healthy eating and increased physical activity as a means to reduce overweight/obesity and chronic disease.
 The web site provides a single, reliable source of information on nutrition and physical activity.